dart-lang/site-www/src/language/class-modifiers.md

 ## `sealed`

-To create a known, enumerable set of subtypes, so that a switch over those types can be statically ensured to be [_exhaustive_][exhaustive], use the `sealed` modifier.
+To create a known, enumerable set of subtypes, use the `sealed` modifier.
+This allows you to create a switch over those subtypes that is statically ensured to be [_exhaustive_][exhaustive].

-The `sealed` modifier prevents a class from being extended or implemented outside of the library where the class is defined.
-They also prevent construction, and are therefore implicitly [abstract](#abstract).
+The `sealed` modifier prevents a class from being extended or implemented outside of its own library.
+Sealed classes also prevent construction, and are therefore implicitly [abstract](#abstract).

 The compiler is aware of any possible direct subtypes because they can only exist